univention/guardian-helm/helm/guardian/README.md

 			<td>Define image sha256 as an alternative to `tag`</td>
 		</tr>
 		<tr>
-			<td>managementApi.oauth.auth.existingSecret</td>
-			<td>object</td>
+			<td>managementApi.oauth.auth.clientSecret</td>
+			<td>string</td>
 			<td><pre lang="json">
-{
-  "keyMapping": {
-    "clientSecret": null
-  },
-  "name": null
+null
-}
 </pre>
 </td>
 			<td>Machine-to-machine secret.
 Either this value or an existing Secret has to be specified.
-The specification of the secret value directly is not supported currently clientSecret: null</td>
+The specification of the secret value directly is not supported currently</td>
 		</tr>
 		<tr>
 			<td>managementApi.oauth.auth.existingSecret.keyMapping</td>